 Run FileSculptor and configure it to convert a CSV file to Excel format.
 The first screen shown is the Import screen, where you can select the file to import.
-Keep the File Type as CSV and click on “Browse…” button to select the CSV file on your computer.
+Click on Open File button and select the first file to convert from

-Select the first file so FileSculptor can read its fields an data.
+folder C:\Convert\Input so FileSculptor can read its fields an data

-Check the option “Process multiple files”, you can adjust the filter if needed and click on “View Files…” button to review the batch file selection
+Click on Configure Options button and check the option “Process multiple files”, you can adjust the filter if needed.
+Review the batch file selection.

 Check “Move files to another folder after processing” option and select the Processed folder clicking on the little folder icon.
 FileSculptor will process all files and move then to the Processed folder.
 With this configuration, when there are new files to be processed, put the files in the folder C:\Convert\Input and run the conversion project again.